vhenrixon/Flir-Flea3-Calibration/README.md

-# Flir-Flea3-Calibration
+# Flir-Flea3-Calibration-dataset

-The Flir Flea3 Calibration is program that allows for the photometric calibration of the Flire Flea3 camera.
+The Flir Flea3 Calibration dataset is a program that allows for the collection of a photometric calibration dataset for the Flir Flea3 camera using the Spinnaker SDK.

 ## Installation